-While you can have regard to earlier and later events in considering whether the requisite intention existed, you should appreciate is not necessary for the prosecution to prove the intention was held for a long time before the Defendant's allegedly fatal actions or that the intention lingered afterwards.
-The time at which the Defendant must be proved to have held the intention to kill or do grievous bodily harm is the time at which the Defendant committed the act(s) causing death.
+While you can have regard to earlier and later events in considering whether the requisite intention existed, you should appreciate is not necessary for the prosecution to prove the intention was held for a long time before the defendant's allegedly fatal actions or that the intention lingered afterwards.
+The time at which the defendant must be proved to have held the intention to kill or do grievous bodily harm is the time at which the defendant committed the act(s) causing death.

-[Give directions re intoxication and or motive (if relevant) and identify the main areas of evidence which may aid consideration of the defendant's intention and issues in dispute regarding them].
+[Give directions re intoxication and or motive (if relevant) and identify the main areas of evidence which may aid consideration of the defendant's intention and issues in dispute regarding them.]

-(Where the defendant's acts attracted the unanimity direction re the range of potentially fatal acts in element 2, add the following paragraph): You will recall I directed you in discussing element 2 to reach unanimous agreement on the acts of the Defendant you included within the range of potentially fatal acts.
-It is necessary in proving this element of intention that the prosecution must prove the

-Defendant held the requisite intention at the time of all acts within that range of acts.
+[Where the defendant's acts attracted the unanimity direction re the range of potentially fatal acts in element 2 - You will recall I directed you in discussing element 2 to reach unanimous agreement on the acts of the defendant you included within the range of potentially fatal acts.
+It is necessary in proving this element of intention that the prosecution must prove the defendant held the requisite intention at the time of all acts within that range of acts.]

-For the element of intention to be proved you must be satisfied beyond reasonable doubt that in acting as [he/she] did the Defendant actually held the intention to cause the deceased's death or to cause grievous bodily harm to the deceased.
+For the element of intention to be proved you must be satisfied beyond reasonable doubt that in acting as he/she did the defendant actually held the intention to cause the deceased's death or to cause grievous bodily harm to the deceased.
 Nothing less will suffice.
 What if you think the evidence may support more than one inference, so that there are competing potential inferences on this issue?
-There may be the guilty inference, that the Defendant held the intention to kill or do grievous bodily harm.
-There may also be inferences consistent with innocence, such as the Defendant only holding an intention to frighten or cause pain [if other examples have been suggested in this case incorporate them here], or holding no particular intention at all about what would result from the Defendant's actions.
+There may be the guilty inference, that the defendant held the intention to kill or do grievous bodily harm.
+There may also be inferences consistent with innocence, such as the defendant only holding an intention to frighten or cause pain [if other examples have been suggested in this case incorporate them here] or holding no particular intention at all about what would result from the defendant's actions.
 In such a situation it is essential not only that the evidence is strong enough to sustain the guilty inference but that it is the only remaining inference, that is, that all inferences consistent with innocence have been excluded beyond a reasonable doubt.
 This merely reflects the prosecution's obligation to prove the element of intention beyond a reasonable doubt.
-It will not have done that if there lingers a real possibility the Defendant held no particular intention to do harm in acting as [he/she] did, or if [he/she] did, that the harm intended was something less than an intention to do grievous bodily harm.
+It will not have done that if there lingers a real possibility the defendant held no particular intention to do harm in acting as he/she did, or if he/she did, that the harm intended was something less than an intention to do grievous bodily harm.

-If you are not satisfied beyond reasonable doubt that the Defendant had the requisite intention at the time of the Defendant's alleged actions, then you would acquit the Defendant of murder.
-In that event, if you are satisfied beyond reasonable doubt of all the first three elements, you would convict the Defendant of manslaughter.
-However, if any one of elements 1, 2 or 3 is not proved beyond a reasonable doubt, you would also acquit the Defendant of manslaughter.
+If you are not satisfied beyond reasonable doubt that the defendant had the requisite intention at the time of the defendant's alleged actions, then you would acquit the defendant of murder.
+In that event, if you are satisfied beyond reasonable doubt of all the first three elements, you would convict the defendant of manslaughter.
+However, if any one of elements 1, 2 or 3 is not proved beyond a reasonable doubt, you would also acquit the defendant of manslaughter.

-If you are satisfied beyond reasonable doubt of all four elements then you would convict the Defendant of murder.

-(If provocation/diminished responsibility arise in this case): This is, of course, unless you conclude that the defence of provocation/diminished responsibility operates to reduce what would be murder to manslaughter.
-I will now turn to that defence [here move to direct the jury re provocation/diminished responsibility].
+If you are satisfied beyond reasonable doubt of all four elements then you would convict the defendant of murder [if provocation/diminished responsibility arise in this case - unless you conclude the defence of provocation/diminished responsibility operates to reduce what would be murder to manslaughter.
+I will now turn to that defence ...here move to direct the jury re provocation/diminished responsibility.]